esohkevin/H3ABioNet-DELGEME-IBT-Bamako-2018/Module3/README.md

 *Have you ever come across __[Xenologs](https://www.ncbi.nlm.nih.gov/pubmed/27998934)__?*

 ## Quote of the Day
-> _Sequences are either homologous or not.
-There is no such thing as percent (%) homology_
+> _"Sequences are either homologous or not.
+There is no such thing as percent (%) homology"_

 -----